Load profile

 Graphs by hour of California's total electric load, the total load less solar and wind power (known as the duck curve) and solar power output.
 Data is for October 22, 2016, a day when the wind power output was low and steady throughout the day.

 In electrical engineering, a load profile is a graph of the variation in the electrical load versus time.
-A load profile will vary according to customer type (typical examples include residential, commercial and industrial), temperature and holiday seasons.
+A load profile varies according to customer type (typical examples include residential, commercial and industrial), temperature and holiday seasons.
+It involves randomness.
 Power producers use this information to plan how much electricity they will need to make available at any given time.
 Teletraffic engineering uses a similar load curve.

 Power generation

 In a power system, a load curve or load profile is a chart illustrating the variation in demand/electrical load over a specific time.
 Generation companies use this information to plan how much power they will need to generate at any given time.
 A load duration curve is similar to a load curve.
 The information is the same but is presented in a different form.
 These curves are useful in the selection of generator units for supplying electricity.